Ocramius/OcraCachedViewResolver/README.md

 from the file name.

 Note that without this file (or similar configuration), `OcraCachedViewResolver` will use a so-called "blackhole" cache that doesn't actually cache anything.
+The provided `.dist` config file assumes that you have the `APC` extension installed: if that is not the case, please tweak this file.